 Anxiety – The unsettled “jumpy” feeling can lead to annoyance if there is no reasonable explanation behind the emotion.

 Personality Disorders – Personality disorders include traits that affect how people behave and relate to others.
 These personality disorders can contribute to angriness because they interfere with relationships and social interactions.

 Post Traumatic Stress Disorder – PTSD triggers flashbacks and nightmares that reenact traumatic events.
-People who have experienced trauma may become very upset over minor issues and lash out inappropriately.
+People who have experienced trauma may become upset over minor issues and lash out inappropriately.

-Obsessive-Compulsive Disorder – OCD symptoms are repetitive thoughts and urge that drive sufferer into obsessive cycles of cleaning, checking, washing, counting, repeating, ordering, hoarding, etc. Anger can be caused by your inability to prevent obsessive thoughts and compulsive behaviors or having someone or something affect your ability to carry out a ritual.
+Obsessive-Compulsive Disorder – OCD symptoms are repetitive thoughts and urge that drive the sufferer into obsessive cycles of cleaning, checking, washing, counting, repeating, ordering, hoarding, etc. Anger can be caused by your inability to prevent obsessive thoughts and compulsive behaviors or by having someone or something affect your ability to carry out a ritual.

 Attention deficit hyperactivity disorder (ADHD) – Common symptoms of restlessness, trouble focusing, and poor time management or planning skills can result in a short temper and angriness.

 Bipolar Disorder – the dramatic mood shifts caused by this brain disorder may cause feelings of anger, rage, and periods of irritability.

 There are medications used in the treatment of mental illness that can lead to angriness.
 These include antidepressants, antipsychotics, and antihistamines.
 If you’re taking medication for a mental condition, talk to your health professional if you notice signs of anger management issues.
 They might recommend changing doses or switching medicines.